-- 1.11.4.1 Professional engineers and architects whose licenses are subject to renewal but who are not engaged in their professional practice may elect emeritus status. - 1.11.4.2 Architects and professional engineers who have elected emeritus status may use the titles Architect Emeritus or Professional Engineer Emeritus, respectively, but are prohibited from practicing. - 1.11.4.3 Architects and professional engineers who have elected emeritus status will receive Board publications.

-1.11.4.4 To be reinstated to practice, an architect or professional engineer who has elected emeritus status must submit a new application to the Board, submit an affidavit that they have not practiced architecture or engineering during the emeritus period, and meet the requirements of Rule 9.6.1.4.
+- 1.1311.4.1 Professional engineers and architects whose licenses are subject to renewal but who are not engaged in their professional practice may elect emeritus status. - 1.1311.4.2 Architects and professional engineers who have elected emeritus status retain their professional honorary titles may use the titles Architect Emeritus or Professional Engineer Emeritus, respectively, but are prohibited from practicing. - 1.13.4.3 Architects and professional engineers who have elected emeritus status are subject to annual renewals at a fee established by the Board. - 1.1311.4.43 Architects and professional engineers who have elected emeritus status will receive Board publications. - 1.1311.4.54 To be reinstated to practice, an architect or professional engineer who has elected emeritus status must submit a new application to the Board, submit an affidavit that they have not practiced architecture or engineering during the emeritus period, and meet the requirements of Rule 9.6.1.4.

-1.12 Enrollment as an Engineer Intern (EI)
+1.1412 Enrollment as an Engineer Intern (EI)

-- 1.12.1 Enrollment as an Engineer Intern may be granted upon the applicant's submission of the following: - 1.12.1.1 An application and fee as prescribed by the Board; - 1.12.1.2 Verification that the applicant has passed the FE Examination; such verification must be submitted directly by the jurisdiction in which the examination was taken or by NCEES; - 1.12.1.3 Verification that the applicant has satisfied the education requirement set forth in Rule 2.2.1; such verification must be submitted directly by the institution at which the education was obtained or from its authorized agent; and - 1.12.1.4 Three references indicating the applicant's good reputation and ethical character. - 1.12.2 Applications for enrollment as an EI may be administratively approved by Board staff but are conditional until formally approved by the Board. - 1.12.3 Enrollment as an EI is not required for licensure in Nebraska or to sit for the PE Examination.
+- 1.1412.1 Enrollment as an Engineer Intern may be granted upon the applicant's submission of the following: - 1.1412.1.1 An application and fee as prescribed by the Board; - 1.1412.1.2 Verification that the applicant has passed the FE Examination; such verification shall must be submitted directly by the jurisdiction in which the examination was taken or by NCEES; - 1.1412.1.3 Verification that the applicant has satisfied the education requirement set forth in Rule 2.2.1; such verification shall must be submitted directly by the institution at which the education was obtained or from its authorized agent; and - 1.1412.1.4 Three references indicating the applicant's good reputation and ethical character. - 1.1412.2 Applications for enrollment as an EI may be administratively approved by Board staff but are conditional until formally approved by the Board. - 1.1412.3 Enrollment as an EI is not required for licensure in Nebraska or to sit for the PE Examination.

-1.13 License Fees
+1.1513 License Fees

-- 1.13.1 The fee schedule and methods of payment will be set by the Board. - 1.13.2 All fees are non-refundable.
+- 1.1513.1 The fee schedule and methods of payment shall will be set by the Board. - 1.1513.2 All fees are non-refundable.
 However, fees initially paid to the Board by an applicant for a specific application, but not used for that specific application, may be used as a credit for a different application fee during the same fiscal year at the applicant's discretion.

-1.14 Professional Assistance
+1.1614 Professional Assistance